fabioCollini/DaggerMock/README.md

 # DaggerMock
 A JUnit rule to easily override Dagger 2 objects

-Override an object managed by Dagger 2 is not easily, you need to define a TestModule and, if you want to inject your test object, a TestComponent.
+Override an object managed by Dagger 2 is not easy, you need to define a TestModule and, if you want to inject your test object, a TestComponent.

-Using a DaggerMockRule it's possible to override easily the objects defined in a Dagger module:
+Using a `DaggerMockRule` it's possible to override easily the objects defined in a Dagger module:

 ```java
 public class MainServiceTest {